Fetal Heart Monitoring

 - Tell your healthcare provider if you are sensitive to or are allergic to any medicines, latex, tape, or anesthesia.

 - If fetal heart rate monitoring is done along with another monitoring test, you may be asked to eat a meal before the test.
-This can help make your fetus more active.
+This can help make your baby more active.

 - The amniotic sac must be broken and your cervix must be dilated several centimeters before the internal device can be put in place.